What is the largest animatronic dinosaur?

 With elongated jaws filled with conical teeth, these dinosaurs were perfectly suited to catch fish and other aquatic prey.
 Their long snouts and narrow jaws are reminiscent of modern-day reptiles.

-The most recognizable feature of remains, beyond doubt, the structure (also called hump) on its back.
+The most recognizable feature remains the structure (also called a hump) on its back.

 Modern studies have suggested a variety of purposes for the impressive tail fin that bloomed on the back of the Spinosaurus.

-Although some suggest that it could have served a purpose similar to the dorsal fins of sailfish, with an hydrodynamic purpose and aiding with hunting in the water, other experts tend to believe that is was probably utilized more for display and species recognition rather than swimming.
+Although some suggest that it could have served a purpose similar to the dorsal fins of sailfish, with a hydrodynamic purpose and aiding with hunting in the water, other experts tend to believe that it was probably utilized more for display and species recognition rather than swimming.

 Featured content: